 Consequent to the UK's withdrawal from the EU, this Halsbury paragraph should be read in conjunction with the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019, SI 2019/579, pending incorporation of the changes into the text.

-A wildlife inspector1 may, at all reasonable times, enter and inspect any premises other than a dwelling for the purpose of ascertaining whether a species offence2 is being or has been committed; or for the purpose of verifying any statement or representation made, or document or information supplied, by an occupier of the premises in connection with an application for, or the holding of, a licence3.
-A wildlife inspector must not, in the exercise of this power, board or inspect a ship4 unless:
+A wildlife inspector1 may, at all reasonable times, enter and inspect any premises other than a dwelling for the purpose of ascertaining whether a species offence2 is being or has been committed; or for the purpose of verifying any statement or representation made, or document or information supplied, by an occupier of the premises in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.